Are Avocados Good or Bad for Bodybuilding? (Pros & Cons)

 1. Avocados Can Make It Easier to Lose Weight

 Avocados are a rich source of fat and fibre.
-Both fat and fibre slow down digestion, this means you will feel full and satisfied longer after eating.
+Both fat and fiber slow digestion, meaning you will feel full and satisfied longer after eating.

-This can be extremely beneficial when looking to lose weight.
+This can be highly beneficial when looking to lose weight.
 As anyone who has tried to lose weight knows, one of the biggest roadblocks can be high-calorie foods and treats.

 2. Avocados Can Improve Digestion